Home

 Yah, so anyway, the word for "this," if it is used as a pronoun, is same as the word for "it," namely "ez."

-The word for "this" if it is used as a an adjective, is "ez a" (or "ez az" if it precedes a word begining with a vowel).
+The word for "this" if it is used as an adjective, is "ez a" (or "ez az" if it precedes a word begining with a vowel)."

 The word for "that," if it is used as a pronoun, is same as the word for "the," namely "az."